Local Evaluation

-Evaluation mode runs the full Shipfox stack — API, dashboard, PostgreSQL, Temporal, Gitea, and object storage — locally with Docker Compose, so you can explore the platform without any cloud account.
+Evaluation mode runs the full Shipfox stack locally with Docker Compose.
+It includes the API, dashboard, PostgreSQL, Temporal, Gitea, and object storage for local exploration without a cloud account.
 For a production deployment, see Self-Hosting.

 Prerequisites